Ed Pawlowski: Early life and education

-Early career and first mayoral election

-After his years at MBI, Pawlowski then worked as a community organizer in Chicago's Southwest Side, focusing on helping residents find quality, affordable housing and improving their quality of life.
+After Moody Bible Institute, Pawlowski worked as a community organizer in Chicago's Southwest Side, focusing on helping residents find quality, affordable housing and improving their quality of life.
+He then enrolled at the University of Illinois at Chicago, where he pursued his master's degree in urban planning and public policy.

+Career

-Pawlowski then enrolled at the University of Illinois to pursue his master's degree in urban planning and public policy.
-He was then hired to be the executive director of Windows of Opportunity, the non-profit subsidiary of the Chicago Housing Authority, where he supervised the development of special programs and self-sufficiency projects designed to help Chicago's public housing residents, which at the time numbered more than 100,000.
+After the University of Illinois at Chicago, Pawlowski was hired as executive director of Windows of Opportunity, the non-profit subsidiary of the Chicago Housing Authority, where he supervised the development of special programs and self-sufficiency projects designed to help Chicago's public housing residents, which at the time numbered more than 100,000.

-In 1996 he became executive director of Lehigh Housing Development Corporation, a regional community development corporation later known as Alliance for Building Communities.
-He was eventually appointed to the post of Director of Community and Economic Development for the City of Allentown by then-mayor Roy Afflerbach.
+In 1996, he became executive director of Lehigh Housing Development Corporation, a regional community development corporation later known as Alliance for Building Communities.
+He was eventually appointed to the post of Director of Community and Economic Development for the City of Allentown by then mayor Roy Afflerbach.

-Pawlowski was elected to his first term as mayor in 2005 by popular vote.
-Pawlowski was the first candidate for mayor to win every precinct in a competitive election—a distinction he maintained through his 2009 re-election bid.
+Pawlowski was elected to his first term as mayor of Allentown, Pennsylvania in 2005 by popular vote.
+Pawlowski was the first candidate for mayor to win every precinct in a competitive election, a distinction he maintained through his 2009 re-election bid.

-Third term re-election campaign

 In the May 21, 2013 primary election, Pawlowski, running for a third consecutive term as mayor on the Democratic ticket, not only won the Democratic nomination but also the Republican nomination through a grassroots write-in campaign initiated by a number of local Republican activists and businessmen.
 Pawlowski is the first mayor in the history of the City of Allentown to earn both the Republican and Democratic nominations for mayor and as such Pawlowski ran on a cross-filed ticket in the general election.

-Candidacy for U.S. Senate
+U.S. Senate candidacy

 On April 17, 2015, Pawlowski announced his intentions to run for the U.S. Senate as the Democratic candidate, running for the seat held by incumbent Senator Pat Toomey.

 Pawlowski went on a brief announcement tour and picked up numerous endorsements along the way.
 The Metropolitan Regional Council of Carpenters and the International Union of Operating Engineers, Local 542, both in Philadelphia, announced their support of Pawlowski, as did the Lehigh Valley Building Trades Council.
-Pawlowski was also endorsed by fellow mayors Bob Donchez of Bethlehem, Sal Panto of Easton and Vaughn Spencer of Reading; Pennsylvania state Reps.
-Michael Schlossberg, Peter Schweyer, Dan McNeill and Thomas Caltagirone; and Adrian Shanker, chairman of the LGBT Caucus of the Pennsylvania Democratic Party.
+Pawlowski was also endorsed by fellow mayors Bob Donchez of Bethlehem, Sal Panto of Easton, and Vaughn Spencer of Reading.
+Pennsylvania State Representatives Michael Schlossberg, Peter Schweyer, Dan McNeill, and Thomas Caltagirone; and Adrian Shanker, chairman of the LGBT Caucus of the Pennsylvania Democratic Party endorsed his candidacy.

-Pawlowski suspended his campaign four days after the Federal Bureau of Investigation conducted a search in City Hall and questioned officials in connection with a grand jury investigation.
+Pawlowski suspended his campaign four days after the Federal Bureau of Investigation conducted a search in Allentown City Hall and questioned officials in connection with a grand jury investigation.